 This Medieval Castle is one of the most recognizable landmarks from Paphos.
 It is situated on the side of the harbour and is an absolute must-see for visitors (also from inside) in this town.
 The Paphos Castle dates back to Byzantine Times when it was built as a fortress for the city.
 Today, the Castle serves as an artistic centre.

-Paphos Photos - Travel & Fine Art for all
+Paphos Photos - Travel & Fine Art

 The remains of The Archaeological Park in Paphos (also known as The Ketos Archaeological Park) dates back to the 4th Century BC.
 This was when the last King of Paphos Nicocles built “Nea Paphos” – a new city.
 Today, the park is a UNESCO World Heritage and during our stay, was a paradise display in my camera’s eyes.

 On the way from our hotel to the supermarket, we discovered an ancient ruin beautifully reflecting the setting sun.
 I suppose the ruins are a hidden part of the archaeological area in Paphos.
 We tried to find some information about this site – the date it was built, how long it had been closed and its development during the golden age.
 Sadly, these timeworn baths appeared forgotten by tourist guides.